Pueblo Revolt: Rebellion

 Following his release, Popé, along with a number of other Pueblo leaders (see list below), planned and orchestrated the Pueblo Revolt.
 Popé took up residence in Taos Pueblo, about 70 miles north of the capital of Santa Fe, and spent the next five years seeking support for a revolt among the 46 Pueblo towns.
 He gained the support of the Northern Tiwa, Tewa, Towa, Tano, and Keres-speaking Pueblos of the Rio Grande Valley.
-The Pecos Pueblo, 50 miles east of the Rio Grande pledged its participation in the revolt as did the Zuni and Hopi, 120 and 200 miles respectively west of the Rio Grande.
+Because of the language barrier separating the six tribes, the revolt utilized Spanish as the unofficial lingua franca.The Pecos Pueblo, 50 miles east of the Rio Grande pledged its participation in the revolt as did the Zuni and Hopi, 120 and 200 miles respectively west of the Rio Grande.
 The Pueblos not joining the revolt were the four southern Tiwa (Tiguex) towns near Santa Fe and the Piro Pueblos south of the principal Pueblo population centers near the present day city of Socorro.
 The southern Tiwa and the Piro were more thoroughly integrated into Spanish culture than the other groups.
-The Spanish population of about 2,400, including mixed-blood mestizos, and native servants and retainers, was scattered thinly throughout the region.
+The Spanish population of about 2,400, of which a plurality were mixed-blood mestizos, along with native servants and retainers, was scattered thinly throughout the region.
 Santa Fe was the only place that approximated being a town.
 The Spanish could only muster 170 men with arms.
 The Pueblos joining the revolt probably had 2,000 or more adult men capable of using native weapons such as the bow and arrow.
 It is possible that some Apache and Navajo participated in the revolt.

 The Pueblo revolt was typical of millenarian movements in colonial societies.
 Popé promised that, once the Spanish were killed or expelled, the ancient Pueblo gods would reward them with health and prosperity.
 Popé's plan was that the inhabitants of each Pueblo would rise up and kill the Spanish in their area and then all would advance on Santa Fe to kill or expel all the remaining Spanish.
 The date set for the uprising was August 11, 1680.
 Popé dispatched runners to all the Pueblos carrying knotted cords.
+Pedro Omtua and Nicolas Catua were the two young men.
+On August 8, 1680, two young men from Tesuque set out for Tanogeh (Tano villages) early in the morning.
+Their first contact occurred in Pecos.
+Unfortunately, Fray Fernandao De Velasco was informed right away by Christian Indians that two Tewa young men had visited the war chief's house.
+After leaving Pecos, the two Tesuque runners continued on to Galisteo, San Cristobal, and San Marcos.